resprath/Automations/README.md

 HOW TO RUN THIS TERRAFORM CODE (NOT ON SCHEMATICS)

-In main.tf, the first 34 resources are related to IBM cloud resources such as secrets, COS instances, buckets, KMS instance, secrets etc.
+In `main.tf`, the first 34 resources are related to IBM cloud resources such as secrets, COS instances, buckets, KMS instance, secrets etc.

 Along with the regular Cloud variables ( 34 resources) we have Two Ansible playbooks defined as resources.
 One is for creating WXD resources and another one for deleting.